Skip to Content

 Just past Eric Lake, the trail crosses a creek on a large fallen log, then heads into a long boardwalk section that can be slippery.
 About 13.5km from Nissen Bight reach the south end of Eric Lake and a spur trail leading to the lake.

 The next section of trail is rough with badly eroded settler corduroy road heading slightly downhill.
 Go slowly here as you pick your way through mud and slippery terrain.
 Reach a junction at about 14.5km.
-Turn right to reach the parking lot.
-(Left goes to San Josef Bay.)
+Turn left to reach the parking lot.
+(Right goes to San Josef Bay.)
 The final kilometre is easy walking on a wide, well-maintained gravel trail.

 Cape Scott Trailhead

-The trailhead area has two parking lots, one set up the hill from the other.
+The trailhead area has two parking lots, one up the hill from the other.
 If you are catching the Cape Scott Shuttle Bus, it picks up and drops off next to the trailhead.
-There is an outhouse and an info board with a map at the trailhead.
+There is an outhouse and an info board with a map at the trailhead as well as a covered picnic shelter.
 There is also a ranger yurt in the trees a few meters down the trail.

 Join the Cape Scott Park Facebook group